 Dan Wile, beloved husband and therapist, died on March 18th, 2020.

-Dan Wile’s impact on the field of couples therapy in America stems in large part from three books: Couples therapy: A nontraditional approach (1981), After the fight: using your disagreements to build a stronger relationship (1993), and After the honeymoon: how conflict can improve your relationship (revised 2008).
-Dan rarely missed a morning’s writing session, revising each paragraph until it shone with clear and vivid prose.
+Dan Wile’s impact on the field of couples therapy in America stems in large part from three books: Couples therapy: A nontraditional approach (1981); After the fight: using your disagreements to build a stronger relationship (1993); and After the honeymoon: how conflict can improve your relationship (revised 2008).
+Dan also described his approach in numerous articles and in a blog he maintained for couple therapists over the last years.
+He rarely missed a morning’s writing session, revising each paragraph until it shone with clear and vivid prose.

 As a person, a husband, a colleague, and a friend, Dan was a mensch, radiating a quality of goodness that could be felt by everyone in his presence.
 He wore his kindness and calm temperament lightly, with wry humor.

 Dan Wile is survived by his wife Dorothy Kaufmann, whom he met in 2007, her son Steven McCall, Dan’s sister and brother-in-law, Eleanor and Stephen Bulova, their children, Peter Bulova and Susan O’Donnell, and his former wife, Joanne Wile.